Muldec/stash-wiki/Theme-Black-Hole.md

 Just a simple all black theme.<br>
 Everything in this css is commented, so if you don't like something just remove it!<br>
 Don't like the color of the border, or the border at all, change it or remove it!<br>
-If you're not sure DM me on Discord.
+If you're not sure how DM me on Discord.

 # Important changes
 1. By default scrubber is hidden.<br>